Chainsaw Storage Ideas: How To Store And Winterize A Chainsaw Correctly

 Try to store chainsaws without any fuel or chain oil to avoid drips.
 Or, at least make sure you’re chainsaws are not prone to this before hanging them up.

-The hanging hooks used here look very strong, and they are holding some large heavy saws.
+The hanging hooks used here look very strong, and they are holding some large heavy saws like the 066.

 2. Chainsaw Shelving